henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 ### The Sovereign Bridge

-The `SovereignSourceMapper` injects a unique `data-fsid` into every HTML element, linking each element to the exact character offset in the source text for precise bidirectional navigation.
+The `SovereignSourceMapper` injects a unique `data-fsid` into every HTML element, linking each element to the exact character offset in the source text – click any element to jump to its source line.

 ### Navigation & Anchor Logic